jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

          **ansible-playbook nginx_plus.yaml -b -i hosts**
     2. Scripted equivalent
          **sh 1-run-nginx_plus-playbook.sh**
+    Note the output at the end of the command should look something like this: ok=15   changed=7    unreachable=0    failed=0

 ## Open the Controller GUI / Install agent on VM